The items listed below are for All of Skamania County. Click to hide

 Department of Natural Resources at 360-577-2025.
 There is a permit fee.
 Click to hide

-Skamania County - Outdoor Burning Information
+Skamania County - Outdoor Burning Information (Outdoor burning is permanently banned in all urban growth areas)

 Effective: October 1, 2013 - The seasonal burn ban has been lifted.